 - Tomogashima: A cluster of four islands off the coast of Wakayama, these are amazing places to explore, with great hiking and camping.
 Dotted with fortress ruins it is a real adventure and easily completed in an afternoon, even at a leisurely pace with a picnic.

-- Mount Koya: Koyasan is the heart of Shingon Buddhism introduced to Japan in 805 by Kukai.
+- Mt.
+Koya is the heart of Shingon Buddhism introduced to Japan in 805 AD by Buddhist monk Kukai.
 On the forest-covered mountaintop, a small, secluded temple town has developed around the mausoleum of Kukai—and it is the start and end point of the Shikoku Pilgrimage.
-This is an excellent place for a temple stay, with over half of the 100 temples on the streets of Koyasan offering this unique experience to pilgrims and visitors.
+This is an excellent place for a temple stay, with over half of the 100 temples on the streets of Mt.
+Koya offering this unique experience to pilgrims and visitors.

-Festival: The Nachi-no-Ogi Festival revolves around fire, with participants carrying large burning torches from the path of the Kumano Nachi Taisha Grand Shrine to the sacred waterfall to purify the route.
-The Kochi Matsuri involves parades of heavily decorated large boats passing down the Koza-gawa River to Kochijima Island.
+The Nachi-no-Ogi Festival revolves around fire, with participants carrying large burning torches from the path of the Kumano Nachi Taisha Grand Shrine to the sacred waterfall to purify the route.
+The Kochi Matsuri involves parades of heavily decorated large boats passing down the Kozagawa River to Kochijima Island.